jruels/openshift-admin/labs/openshift-deploy/index.md

-4.

 All good?
-Now, we can confirm that we are ready to deploy the single node OpenShift.
+Now, we can confirm that we are ready to deploy the OpenShift cluster.

 ## Single node deployment

 The moment has arrived.
-We will have our SNO deployed and ready to work in a matter of minutes.
+We will have our cluster deployed and ready to work in a matter of minutes.

-1. To complete the oc installation, move the extracted files to the user path:
+1. To complete the installation for `oc`, `kubectl`, and `openshift-install`, move the extracted files to the user path:

    ```plaintext
    sudo mv oc kubectl openshift-install /usr/local/bin